Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 #### Step #2.1 - Download Karaf/ Opendaylight package and unpack

-The 4th ONF Wireless PoC applications are developed for OpenDaylight Boron-SR3 release.
+The updted 4th ONF Wireless PoC applications are developed for OpenDaylight Boron-SR3 release.
-Download it into the Download subdirectory.
+Download into the Download subdirectory.

 ```
 cd